Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

 \subsection{Basic Theory}

-The essence of the theory here is to exploit how one constructs the coarse-grained free energy $\calF$ used in previous theories of decomposition.\footnote{In an alternative approach, Onuki has examined the sensitivity of nucleation near the gas-liquid critical point to various types of thermodynamic constraints, including adiabatic ones, during and after a quench.\cite{onuki96}} It is defined as follows.\cite{langer74} Consider a binary mixture of $A$ and $B$-type molecules in strong contact with an external reservoir at temperature $T$.
+The essence of the theory here is to exploit how one constructs the coarse-grained free energy $\calF$ used in previous theories of decomposition.
+It is defined as follows.\cite{langer74} Consider a binary mixture of $A$ and $B$-type molecules in strong contact with an external reservoir at temperature $T$.
 Let $c(\bfr)$ be the concentration of $A$-type molecules in a cell of size $a^3$ centered at position $\bfr$.
 The cell size is mesoscopic on the order of the equilibrium correlation length $\xi$, which for mixtures in the critical region can be hundreds or even thousands of angstroms.
 The coarse-grained free energy $\calF\equiv\calF\conc$, is a functional of the concentration field $c(\bfr)$.
 In mean-field theories a change in $\calF\conc$ due to a change in the concentration at some point $\bfr$ acts as a local thermodynamic driving force or chemical potential $\mu(\bfr)$.
 Gradients in $\mu(\bfr)$ in turn cause mass diffusion.

 The coarse-grained free energy is constructed by fixing the value of $c(\bfr)$ in each cell and performing the partition sum over all states of the system consistent with the configuration $\conc$.
 Let the microscopic Hamiltonian be $H$, then